-On 25 March 2022, Standard & Poor's Global Ratings affirmed the long-term and short-term issuer credit rating and maintained a stable outlook.
+On 28 March 2023, Standard & Poor's Global Ratings affirmed the long-term and short-term issuer credit rating and maintained a stable outlook.

-On 7 November 2022, Moody's Investors Service affirmed the ICBC's A1 long-term deposit rating and P-1 short-term deposit rating, reflecting Moody's view that the willingness and capacity of the Government of China (A1 stable) to support ICBC will remain unchanged over the next 12-18 months; and the Bank's asset quality, capitalization and profitability will remain stable during this period.
+On 6 December 2023, Moody's Investors Service affirmed the ICBC's A1 long-term deposit rating and P-1 short-term deposit rating.
+Moody's has changed ICBC' outlooks to negative from stable following the agency's affirmation of the Government of China's issuer rating at A1 and change in the outlook to negative from stable.

-On 22 November 2022, Fitch Ratings affirmed ICBC's a long term credit rating and F1+ short term issuer default rating.
+On 9 November 2023, Fitch Ratings affirmed ICBC's a long term credit rating and F1+ short term issuer default rating.